Promises and Secrets

 8He will punish those who do not know God and do not obey the gospel of our Lord Jesus.
 9They will be punished with everlasting destruction and shut out from the presence of the Lord and from the glory of his might

 , but the Revelation verses do not specify how long the session of "the presence of the holy angels and the Lamb" will last.
-The Thessalonians verse may imply that it ends when they are shut out from their presence, but I take that to mean the "in the presence" session, not the punishment.
-They are still there, but after that session, they are punished continually, forever.
+The Thessalonians verse may imply that it ends when they are shut out from the presence, but I take that to mean the "in the presence" session, not the punishment.
+They are still there, but after that session, they are punished alone continually, forever.

 Why would "punishment" matter to someone who is not there?
 Taking a little liberty regarding understanding of God's purpose here, what purpose would it serve to threaten someone with something that will not affect them?
 That's like a wife telling her sky-diving husband, "If you die doing that, I'll kill you!"